nuejs/nue/packages/nuejs.org/docs/faq.md

 But when your business logic lives in its own pure layer, entirely new possibilities emerge.
 Rust is just one example - you could model complex financial calculations, build sophisticated data visualization engines, or create real-time collaboration systems.
 Your logic can evolve independently of the interface, enabling the kind of architectural advances that the React monolith prevents.

-## Isn't systems engineering all too theoretical in the frontend?
+## Isn't performance engineering all too theoretical in the frontend?
-This is an untapped field.
+This is actually an untapped opportunity in the React ecosystem.
 While most frontend teams are stuck in component patterns, WebAssembly has quietly matured into a powerful standard supported by every major browser.
 Look at Figma - their vector engine processes complex boolean operations instantly while keeping the interface perfectly responsive.

 These aren't theoretical possibilities - they're real applications pushing the boundaries of what's possible in the browser.
 But achieving this sophistication required breaking free from the component model.